 Description Budget

-6110 Legal Services 400,00

-The purpose of Legal Services line item is to provide the necessary funding for legal expenses associated with District operations.
+6110 Legal Services The purpose of Legal Services line item is to provide the necessary funding for legal expenses associated with District operations.
+400,00

 6120 Accounting and Audit Services 45,00

 The purpose of the Accounting and Audit Services line item is to provide funding for required annual financial audit services which are necessary to comply with the state's statutory requirements for public agency audits.

 6155 Contracted Services 791,00

 The purpose of the Contracted Services line item is to provide the necessary resources to fund various services which are more cost-effectively provided through outsourcing.

 Engineering services

-Administrative services Meter reading
+Administrative services

-Laboratory services
+Meter reading Laboratory services

 Other professional and technical services

 Technical Services (Convergence)

 Printing and mailing services (BMS)

-Net Assets

-Online billing services
+Net Assets Online billing services

-6175 Records Management The purpose of the Records Management line item is to provide for office supplies related to the archiving of District 10,00

-records and records management facilitation, document storage, retrieval, and destruction.
+6175 Records Management 10,00

+The purpose of the Records Management line item is to provide for office supplies related to the archiving of District records and records management facilitation, document storage, retrieval, and destruction.

-6180 Dues and subscriptions 52,00
+6180 Dues and subscriptions 52,0

-The purpose of the Dues and Subscriptions line item is to provide the necessary resources to fund memberships and nublications, which lawsrage the District's limited resources in a manage that promotes and effectiveness, promotes

-publications, which leverage the District's limited resources in a manner that promotes cost-effectiveness, promotes ongoing employee education and training, and provides supporting services to the District.
+The purpose of the Dues and Subscriptions line item is to provide the necessary resources to fund memberships and publications, which leverage the District's limited resources in a manner that promotes cost-effectiveness, promotes ongoing employee education and training, and provides supporting services to the District.

 Association of Clean Water Agencies (ACWA)

 American Payroll Association and Portland Chapter

 American Water Works Association (AWWA)

-American Water Works Association (AWWA) Northwest Sub-Section Government Finance Officers Association
+American Water Works Association (AWWA) Northwest Sub-Section

+Government Finance Officers Association

 Local Government Personnel Institute

 Metro: Mapping

-National Association of Clean Water Agencies (NACWA)

-North Clackamas County Chamber of Commerce
+National Association of Clean Water Agencies (NACWA) North Clackamas County Chamber of Commerce

 Oregon Association of Municipal Recorders

 Oregon Association of Water Utilities

-Oregon City/County Manager's Association (OCCMA)

-Oregon Ethics Commission
+Oregon City/County Manager's Association (OCCMA) Oregon Ethics Commission

 Oregon Government Finance Officers Association

 Oregon Water Utilities Council

 Oregonian Newspaper Other Subscriptions and Dues

 Portland Human Resources Management Association (PHRMA)

 Public Employee Retirement System

 Regional Water Providers Consortium

 Society for Human Resources Management (SHRM)

 Special Districts Association of Oregon (SDAO)

-State Purchasing Program

-Tri-County Water Association
+State Purchasing Program Tri-County Water Association

-Urban & Regional Information Systems Water Environment Federation
+Urban & Regional Information Systems

+Water Environment Federation

 6220 Electricity 296,00

 The purpose of the Electricity line item is to provide funding for electricity at buildings and structures.

-6230 Telephone 57,000

-The purpose of the Telephone line item is to fund telecommunications services which enable convenient and effective
+6230 Telephone The purpose of the Telephone line item is to fund telecommunications convises which enable convenient and effective 57,00